pkolyvas/terraform-autobuilder/README.md

 At the moment, running `vagrant up` will:
 - Get you a bionic (18.04) base image
-- Download and build a specific feature branch of Terraform if specified, otherwise it will build from `master`
+- Download and build a specific feature branch of Terraform (along with the version of Go requred) if specified, otherwise it will build from `master`
 - Expose a workspace that you can use to import/clone your Terraform project into and use within the Vagrant VM